Ilie Sánchez

-Ilie Sánchez Farrés ([ˈiliə], [ˈilje]; born 21 November 1990) is a Spanish professional footballer who plays as a defensive midfielder for Major League Soccer club Los Angeles FC.
+Ilie Sánchez Farrés ([ˈiliə], [ˈilje]; born 21 November 1990) is a Spanish professional footballer who plays as a defensive midfielder for Major League Soccer club Austin FC.

-Formed at Barcelona, where he was only a reserve, he spent most of his career in Major League Soccer, winning the U.S. Open Cup with Sporting Kansas City in 2017 and the Supporters' Shield and MLS Cup with Los Angeles FC in 2022.
+Formed at Barcelona, where he was only a reserve, he has spent most of his career in Major League Soccer, making over 180 appearances for Sporting Kansas City and Los Angeles FC.
+He won the U.S. Open Cup with the former in 2017 and the Supporters' Shield and MLS Cup with the latter in 2022.

 Club career

 Barcelona B

 Born in Barcelona, Catalonia, Sánchez represented several clubs as a youth, including FC Barcelona from ages 7 to 9, returning to La Masia in 2007.
 In the 2009–10 season he made his professional debut in the Segunda División B, contributing 22 matches (one goal) as the B team returned to Segunda División after an 11-year absence.

 Mainly a defensive midfielder, Sánchez was reconverted into a right-back by manager Luis Enrique, a former Barcelona player.
 He was also called by Pep Guardiola for the first team's pre-season in 2010.